riveraja/pmm-doc/docs/details/commands/pmm-admin.md

 !!! caution alert alert-warning "Important"
     Changing PMM credentials does not affect a running `pmm-agent`.

-    `pmm-agent` and `pmm-admin` use the connection credentials passed in via the `--server-url` option.
+    `pmm-agent` and exporters use the connection credentials passed in via the `--server-url` option.
 If these credentials are subsequently changed (via the PMM UI or a direct API request to the Grafana engine), `pmm-agent` connectivity is unaffected and metrics continue to be exported.

 #### `pmm-admin register`